• Skip to primary navigation

 Can houseplants survive without natural light?

 I live in a low-light home and I know it can be frustrating.
 I have north- and south-facing windows, except any sun coming from the south is almost completely blocked by trees.
-(Side note: We’ll discuss window orientations further in-depth below.)
+(Note: We’ll discuss window orientations further in-depth below.)

 If you’re in a similar situation it’s totally fine to stick with low-light houseplants, but I got tired of these limitations and eventually decided to purchase some grow lights to supplement the light in my home.
 These are the ones I chose and I am loving them so far!
 Check them out in the photo below.